How to Set Up a Working Schedule with your Virtual Assistant

 Don’t worry about other people’s goals − be ambitious, but stay realistic.

-If you’re ready to take the plunge and hire a virtual assistant, you have all the tools to make it a success.
+If you’re ready to hire a virtual assistant, you have all the tools to make it successful.
 This means setting clear expectations, creating checklists and templates for recurring tasks, and establishing communication plans with your VA.

-Once such matters have been taken care of, you can feel confident that your relationship will run smoothly from the start (researching candidates) through the finish (setting up a working schedule).
+Once such matters have been resolved, you can feel confident that your relationship will run smoothly from the start (researching candidates) through the finish (setting up a working schedule).